-This will effectively improve the legal security for our trade and investment in the region, since notably the WTO schedule of commitments for these countries - which are the current binding level for our companies - are rather low; notably Brazil's commitments on financial services and telecommunications have never been ratified.
+This will effectively improve the legal security for our trade and investment in the region, since notably the WTO schedule of commitments of these countries - which are the current level of binding level for our companies - are rather low due to the fact that notably Brazil's commitments on financial services and telecommunications have never been ratified.

-We are especially interested in telecommunications, financial and maritime transport services, where significant progress must be achieved.
-We are also very interested in getting concessions in other services sectors such as environmental services, professional services, computer related services and many business related services, such as those services related to agriculture and to manufacturing and to news agencies, etc.
+We are especially interested in telecommunications, financial and maritime transport services where significant progress must be achieved.
+But we are also very interested in getting concessions in other services sectors such as environmental services, professional services, computer related services and many business related services, like services related to agriculture and services related to manufacturing, news agencies, etc.

 Our companies will also be very interested in getting better access to public procurement in the region.
-With an important increase in urbanization, MERCOSUR countries will face significant challenges in providing relevant infrastructure3 for its citizens.
-The experience and expertise of European companies in these services would be an important asset to help fulfill this demand, provided that the public procurement market in MERCOSUR will be opened accordingly.
-The RTA negotiations are the correct instrument for this endeavour and ESF strongly supports better access to public procurement in the region at all levels and in all public entities for the relevant services sectors.
+With an important increase of urbanization, MERCOSUR countries will face important challenges in providing relevant infrastructure for its citizens.
+The experience and expertise of European companies in these services would be an important asset to help fulfilling this demand, provided that the public procurement market in MERCOSUR will be open accordingly.
+The RTA negotiations are the right instrument towards this endeavour and ESF strongly supports better access to public procurements in the region at all levels, in all public entities, for relevant services sectors.